swatikri2121-crypto/esg_portfolio/README.md

 Extend analysis to include time-series ESG trends Compare ESG-based portfolio returns with market benchmarks Integrate real-time data sources (APIs, financial platforms)

+How to Run ?

+Make sure esg_portfolio.ipynb, app.py, and the dataset are in the same folder.
+First, esg_portfolio.ipynb to preprocess the data.
+Then, run train_models.ipynb to train the models.
+Finally, launch the app using the terminal or command prompt: streamlit run app.py

 Author